College of Education > Admission & Aid > Graduate Admission > Admission Requirements > Superintendent Endorsement Interview Process

 (Per 23 Illinois Administrative Code, Part 33, Section 33.60 (c)(1-6))

 Please note, a portfolio must be submitted before the interview date.
-If your portfolio is not received by your scheduled interview date, the interview will be canceled.
+If your portfolio is not received by your scheduled interview date, the interview will be cancelled.

 Portfolios may be submitted via email to